-So, the primary reason I loved the movie is clear, and I can sum it up in one sentence: Prometheus is a brilliant movie about the unfettered conceit of humankind.
+So, the primary reason I loved the movie is clear, and I can sum it up in one sentence: Prometheus is a brilliant movie about the astonishing conceit of humankind.
 And well, that’s why I like it.
-If you’ve read some of my previous writing, you might realise that criticising this sort of thing is important to me (read: strong hints of this in my previous posting on videogames and cosmic thinking here, or on games and our cognitive biases here, for example!) – and, as such, it was the kind of movie I was looking for.
+If you’ve read some of my previous writing, you might realise this is a theme which I’m really interested in (read: strong hints of this in my previous posting on videogames and cosmic thinking here, or on games and our cognitive biases here, for example!) – and, as such, it was the kind of movie I was looking for.
 However, there are a number of confounding factors which obscure this a little bit, and it’s this conflict that I want to write about.

 I should probably get out of the way two things, though: firstly, that Prometheus does visual beauty, and that-particular-Aliens-esque-body-horror so well that these aspects seem to draw the most attention – and, these in themselves are perfectly valid set of reasons to enjoy the movie, of course.
 Indeed, I felt like it does both of these things so well that it’s entirely possible to overlook entirely this subtext of deeply criticising human conceit.
 Also, Michael Fassbender’s incredible performance as David – the most interesting of characters – seems reason enough to love the movie, if little else.